sap-tutorials/btp-dev-guidance/tutorials/remote-service-intro/remote-service-intro.md

 The free tier model includes free service plans limited in scope and capacity for many services within SAP BTP.
 To learn more about and how to access free service plans, see [Using Free Service Plans](https://help.sap.com/docs/btp/sap-business-technology-platform/using-free-service-plans).

-Services that are not part of the free tier model for SAP BTP use the regular service plans.
+Services that aren't part of the free tier model for SAP BTP use the regular service plans.